How to Apply for Stress Leave in Alberta

 It’s important to note that while these rights are protected by law, the specific details may vary depending on your employment contract and company policies.
 Always review your employment agreement and consult your HR department to understand your rights during stress leave.

-What if You’re Terminated While on Stress Leave in Alberta?
+What if You are Terminated While on Stress Leave in Alberta?

 In Alberta, employees on stress leave have significant legal protections against termination.
-If you believe you’ve been wrongfully dismissed while on stress leave in Alberta, consider taking following 7 steps:
+If you believe you’ve been wrongfully dismissed while on stress leave in Alberta, consider taking the following 5 steps:

 Step 1: Document everything